wpmarketingteam/WP5.6Marcomms/Questions and Answers/4_application_password_authentication.md

 ***

-Thanks to the REST API’s new Application Passwords authorization feature, third-party apps can connect to your site seamlessly and securely.
-This new REST API feature lets you see what apps are connecting to your site and control what they do.
+WordPress 5.6 brings  a new Application Passwords authorization feature in the REST API, allows third-party apps to connect to your site seamlessly and securely.
+This exciting REST API feature also lets you see what apps are connecting to your site and control what they do.

 ![alt text](https://github.com/wpmarketingteam/WP5.6Marcomms/blob/master/Questions%20and%20Answers/images/application-password-screenshot.png "Application Password Screenshot")